 TMI Client to Become Special Olympics Global Messenger

 Toward Maximum Independence (TMI) Supported Employment client, Sam, has worked at Balboa Naval Hospital for two years with the support of his Job Coach Andrew Palasciano, who was very excited to share Sam’s story with us.
 In addition to Sam working 35-40 hours a week, his volunteer life is truly inspirational!
 On his days off from work he volunteers at the San Diego Zoo, sometimes until 10:00 pm.
 Sam loves spending time with the zoo staff and animals, so the time flies!
-He has also been a Special Olympics Athlete for 25 years and was on the counsel for the allowable four year term.
+Sam has also been a Special Olympics athlete for more than 25 years.

 An estimated 1 in 6 people are born with a developmental disability.
 Just like you, they are born with hopes, dreams and the drive to contribute to society.
 Since 1981 Toward Maximum Independence (TMI) has transformed thousands of lives by providing assistance to children and adults with developmental disabilities, giving them the ability to realize their hopes and dreams.